Contents

 Fresh leaves of Senna alata were collected and identified by the Department of Botany, Niger Delta University, Bayelsa State.
 Plant was collected in November, 2021 in the pharmacognosy botanical garden.

-Total phenol was by the method reported [4,5], total flavonoid [6], total antioxidant [7] iron (ll) complexation [8,9] DPPH quenching [10] nitric oxide quenching [11] copper coordination [12] hydroxyl radical sequestering [13]
+Total phenol was by the method reported by Singleton et al. [4] and Demiray et al. [5], total flavonoid by Zhishen et al. [6] total antioxidant by Prieto et al. [7] iron (ll) complexation by Minotti and Aust, [8] and Puntel et al. [9] DPPH quenching by Gyamfi et al. [10] nitric oxide quenching by Marcocci et al. [11] copper coordination by Torres-Fuentes et al., 2011, hydroxyl radical sequestering by Jin et al. [12].

 RESULTS AND DISCUSSION